mehrabix/persian-datepicker-element/README.md

 - Clean, modern UI similar to shadcn components
 - Accurate Persian (Shamsi) calendar with proper month lengths and leap years
 - Full RTL support
+- Iranian holidays and events display with customization options
 - Highly customizable styling with CSS variables
 - Lightweight and dependency-free
 - Works with any framework or vanilla JavaScript